 Most importantly, congratulate yourself on making it through the day.
 The threshold for making the assessment centre is high so this is a feat in itself and hopefully something you can learn from.

 Research.
-You'll be told the general topic area of the presentation when you're invited to assessment centre.
+You’ll be told the general topic area of the structured policy conversation when you’re invited to assessment centre.
 Look at the latest articles in the papers to get a sense of what is going on in relation to the topic and what the government’s stance is.
 Useful too are the House of Commons briefing papers and any relevant reports from think tanks.
-These will provide impartial context on your presentation subject and help you to demonstrate a range of views on the policy, which will impress the assessors!
+These will provide impartial context on your policy conversation subject and help you to demonstrate a range of views on the policy, which will impress the assessors!

 Big picture thinking.
 Think about how what you are saying fits in with the bigger political picture.
 What have the government done before in this area and why?
 Think about how your ideas will be received by politicians, the public, the press and people within that industry.
 How will they be funded and what are the other options available to achieve the same outcome?

 Structure.
-You'll be given a specific question within the topic area to answer in your presentation on the day, and you'll have 30 minutes to prepare once you have the question.
+You’ll be given a specific question within the topic area to answer in your policy conversation on the day, and you’ll have 30 minutes to prepare once you have the question.
 Spend this time structuring what you are going to say.
-Make sure that you answer the question, and that there is a logical flow to your presentation.
+Make sure that you answer the question, and that there is a logical flow to your conversation.
 Try not to spend too much time talking about background.

 Be yourself.
 Don’t try to fulfil some sort of Treasury stereotype that you have in your head – it doesn’t exist.
 The Treasury are looking for a balance of different people with different skills, talents and experiences to make the best policy makers.